laneboysrc/rc-light-controller/doc/firmware-architecture.md

     Specifies the number of WS2812B or PL9823 LEDs in use.
 Only applies to the WS2812 variant of the light controller.
+    The maximum number of LEDs currently supported is 21.
+This is a limitation of the RAM banks in the PIC16F architecture.

 - **ENABLE_GEARBOX**